unioslight/campfire/developing.md

 ### UAT phase

-Bugs can be raised in Jira using a service desk issue submission interface dashboard party
+Bugs can be raised in Jira using a service desk issue submission interface dashboard party.

 ### Automated testing